 Whereas the water had been warm, running over the shoals, in the deeper pools it was cold.
 I took out at on a sandy beach at Kings Bridge where my van was parked.
 You can also put in here and take out at Double Bridge.
 That's an all day trip, 6-8 hours, depending on the water level.
 Here, the shoals are scattered and the lilies are few.
 However, the very last section of shoals are picturesque with a nice stand of lilies.
 If you bring your own canoe, you can paddle up from Double Bridge to them in about 20 minutes.

 While Cahaba Lilies are not on the endangered species list yet, they are endangered.
 Once common throughout the southeast, today only about fifty colonies survive in Alabama, Georgia and South Carolina.
-They require a strict habitat and it is a waste to try to transplant them.
+They require a strict habitat and probably won't survive unless you have experience with aquatic plants and properly maintain them.
 The Cahaba Lily's beauty is an asset which may help save it from extinction.
 If it were ugly, who would care?
 Eventually, public awareness of these beautiful lilies may be the biggest asset in saving free flowing rivers themselves from mankind's indifference.